ibm-cloud-docs/power-iaas/set-full-linux.md

 2. For RHEL:

     a.
-Log in to your VM in a terminal instance with the external IP by using the `ssh root@<External IP>` command.
+Log in to your VM in a CLI instance with the external IP by using the `ssh root@<External IP>` command.

     b.
 You must set up a proxy connection.